aludwig/late-happy-hour/README.md

 -  Details
 -  About

-All content is attached to index.html.
+All content is attached to and stems out of index.html.
 Home & About are (mostly) static content.
-List is built per the selected day and region filters found on the Home page, and loaded into index.html via AJAX.
-Details is built per the selected list item (WhenHub Event list) and loaded into index.html via AJAX.
+The List page is built per the selected day and region filters found on the Home page, and loaded into index.html via AJAX.
+The Details page is built per the selected list item (WhenHub Event list) and loaded into index.html via AJAX.

-Home:
+Home Page:
 The list of regions/cities is dynamically generated based on the WhenHub Schedules that are available in my account (they're named "Los Angeles", etc).

-List:
+Each Schedule is a region full of Events (Late Happy Hours).

+List Page:
 The list items are generated per the WhenHub Events found in the selected WhenHub Schedule, which match the days filter (WhenHub Event Recurrence Rule weekly selected days).

-Details:
+Details Page:
 The selected list item id is passed to the Details page, which displays the WhenHub Event data.

+About Page:
+Static content.